samhollenbach/Pendulum/README.md

 Based on the (Pendulum Wave effect)[https://www.youtube.com/watch?v=yVkdfJ9PkRQ], this simple yet mezmerizing visualizer fits nearly any music.

-# The Math
+## The Math

-The visualization effect is based on this simple function
+The visualization effect is based on this simple function:

 ```
 function getY(i, t){